sxs-collaboration/www_black-holes_org/_posts/2024-03-11-hybridization-PN-BMS.md

 "future null infinity," there are an infinite number of "angle-dependent translations" to fix!
 What does that mean?

-This is called the "BMS group," after Bondi, van der Burg, Metzner, and Sachs (van der Burg seems to have been dropped from the initialism).
-Basically, because observers at future null infinity ("scri") can't synchronize their clocks, you can smoothly reslice the time function on scri.
-That's called a supertranslation, which looks vaguely like this:

 {% include image.html class="right"
    url="/images/posts/hybridization-PN-BMS/scri-cylinder-ST.jpeg"
    description=""
 %}

+This is called the "BMS group," after Bondi, van der Burg, Metzner, and Sachs (van der Burg seems to have been dropped from the initialism).
+Basically, because observers at future null infinity ("scri") can't synchronize their clocks, you can smoothly reslice the time function on scri.
+That's called a supertranslation, which looks vaguely like this blue cylinder.

 Ok, you say, I've got to fix the 10 Poincaré parameters and an infinite number of supertranslation freedoms (which in practice is 76